c3d/xl/doc/HANDBOOK.md

 [Tao3D](https://tao3d.sf.net), to compilers, as illustrated by the XL2 [self-compiling compiler](../xl2/native) to distributed programming, as illustrated by [ELFE](https://github.com/c3d/elfe).

+> **WARNING**: XL is a work in progress.
+Even if there are some bits
+> and pieces that happen to already work, XL is presently not suitable
+> for any serious programming.
+Examples given below may sometimes simply not
+> work.
+Take it as a painful reminder that the work is far from finished,
+> and, who knows, as an idea for a contribution.
+> See [HISTORY](HISTORY.md) for how we came to the present mess.
+> The [README](../README.md) will give you a quick overview of the language.

 Table of contents:
 * [Introduction](HANDBOOK_0-introduction.md)